 - 21 Sep 2017 - Anna-Lena Zademach-Schwierz Tomas Nejdl - Structural Funds and rule of law (DG Regional Policy)

 - 04 Jul 2017 - Massimo Suardi - anti-corruption aspects of European Semester (DG Euro & Financial Markets)

 - 29 Jun 2017 - Filomena Chirico - EU whistleblowers protections initiatives (DG Jobs & Growth)

 - 20 Apr 2017 - Rolf Carsten Bermig - Emissions scandal (DG Internal Market)

-- 26 Jan 2017 - Director-General Marc Lemaître - Meeting with Mr Cobus de Swardt (DG Regional Policy)
+- 26 Jan 2017 - Director-General Marc Lemaître - Meeting with Mr Cobus de Swardt (DG Regional and Urban Policy)